 Our Staff's Tips on Things to Do in San Francisco

-Mission Chinese Food.
+- Mission Chinese Food.
 A pop-up located within an existing restaurant, inside the Lung Shan Restaurant on 2234 Mission.
-Amazing food, not really fine dining, but maybe the best Asian food in the city!
+Amazing food.

-A neighborhood favorite is the Owl Tree Bar on Post and Taylor.
-It's frequented by many who work and live in the neighborhood and is icon among locals.
-The Mango Mojito is very popular.
+- A neighborhood favorite is the Owl Tree.
+It's frequented by locals and the Mango Mojito is very popular.

-Take care of your insides as well as your outside.
-Fuel yourself up with some delicious organic Mexican cuisine from Gracias Madre.
-Their vegetarian tamale is a must try.
+- Fuel yourself up with some delicious organic Mexican cuisine from Gracias Madre.
+Their vegetarian tamale is a must-try.

-Ready for the workout of your life?
-Stop in to Krav Maga SF and take advantage of their daily Krav Maga classes or if you want something a little less intense, check out their yoga studio.
+- Ready for the workout of your life?
+Stop in to Krav Maga SF and take advantage of their daily Krav Maga classes!

-I love the Gallery of Jewels, visit one of their 3 locations (Union Square, Fillmore, and Noe Valley) to find handcrafted, unique jewelry in gold, silver, precious and semi-precious stones made mostly by Bay Area designers.
+- I love the Gallery of Jewels.
+Visit one of their 3 locations (Union Square, Fillmore, and Noe Valley) to find handcrafted, unique jewelry.

-Picnic is a charming neighborhood boutique that has everything you need; from soy candles to fragrant soaps, to jewelry and silk dresses.
+- Picnic is a charming neighborhood boutique that has everything you need, from soy candles to fragrant soaps.